rakuten-ads/Rakuten-Ads-Android/doc/a2a/README.md

 # App to App

+## Objective

+How to activate the A2A module is explained in this document.<br>
+The activation of this module enables you to have new sources of revenue through new ad formats.<br>
+Just in case you have a question related to the business background, please feel free to contact with our sales person in charge.

 ## Import the AppToApp SDK

 Needs add below two implementations to the 'dependencies' of `build.gradle` file.